(Video still from Fine Line: Check Check, courtesy of the artist, 2019)

 March 15 to April 27, 2019

-Johnston’s turn toward video for this piece stemmed from the consideration of an obsessive behaviour familiar to probably all viewers, namely our highly emotionally-charged relationship to screens and digital devices.
-The installation harnesses the knee-jerk nature of of our conditioned responses to visual and auditory cues not only the pinging of a smartphone, but even going back as far as silent film.
+Johnston’s turn toward video for this piece stemmed from the consideration of an obsessive behaviour familiar to most, namely our highly emotionally-charged relationship to screens and digital devices.
+The installation harnesses the knee-jerk nature of our conditioned responses to visual and auditory cues not only the pinging of a smartphone, but even going back as far as silent film.

 Marked as it is by deeply-rooted emotional experiences ranging from acute foreboding to limitless possibility, Johnston turned toward anticipation as a point of intersection between the personal experience of obsessive-compulsive behaviour, the logic of consumer culture, and the ongoing fragmentation of political discourse.
-Starting from the premise that consumer culture evidences traits associated with obsessive-compulsive behaviour, his initial research for the Fine Line series focussed on popular and academic discourses about obsessive compulsive disorder (OCD)1.
-This research confirmed certain aspects of his initial premise while also revealing an important distinction: unfettered consumption has none of the oscillation between doubt and certainty that is the hallmark of OCD, also known as the ‘doubting disease’.
+Starting from the premise that consumer culture evidences traits associated with obsessive-compulsive behaviour, initial research focussed on popular and academic discourses about obsessive compulsive disorder (OCD)1.
+This research confirmed certain aspects of my initial premise while also revealing an important distinction: unfettered consumption has none of the oscillation between doubt and certainty that is the hallmark of OCD, also known as the ‘doubting disease’.

 1. Obsessive-compulsive behaviour can easily be mistaken for addictive or superstitious behaviour and vice versa but the frequency, intensity and motivations differ significantly.
 Obsessions are typically linked to compulsions that are often ritual in their predictability and repetitiveness and, can be action oriented or behaviours of avoidance or thoughts.
 In the context of obsessive-compulsive behaviour to obsess is to worry or be concerned about that which is highly unlikely if ever to occur.
 Obsessions can take many forms such as magical thinking, that some unrelated action can exact consequences on someone or thing in another place, or the need to check a lock or light switch a particular number of times to ensure a sense of security or intrusive thoughts of abhorrent actions that a person might perpetrate or intrusive sometimes abhorrent thoughts.